 On Polar Tides and Stepping Stones of Ungava and Labrador books by Nigel Foster

-If you are reading either book (or have already), you may enjoy the following resources; Maps shows all the places named in the text.
-Images offers you color images referenced to the appropriate chapter or page in the book.
+Extra resources for the books.
+Maps show all the places named in the text.
+Color Images are referenced to the chapter or page in the book.
 Bibliography lists reference books and documents used in the research.
-Baffin Island offers more details about the 1981 trip that is part of the story.
+Baffin Island offers more about the 1981 trip than is revealed in the book.

-In 1981 Nigel Foster flew to Iqaluit to begin a solo kayak trip south toward northern Labrador.
-A magical trip in its own right, things went a little awry while crossing Hudson Strait, resulting in several hours battling a tide race in the dark before a bruising landing on Lacy Island in the Button Islands.
-In perspective, at this stage in the trip Foster, with frostbitten fingers, was 300 miles from the closest village with no way to communicate with the outside world.
-With unimaginable good fortune, eight days later he ran across and hitched a ride south on an oil tanker.
+In 1981 Nigel Foster flew to Iqaluit to start a solo kayak trip south toward northern Labrador.
+A magical trip, but things went awry crossing Hudson Strait, resulting in several hours battling a tide race in the dark before a bruising landing on Lacy Island in the Button Islands.
+Now Foster, with frostbitten fingers, was 300 miles from the closest village with no way to communicate with the outside world.
+Eight days later, with unimaginable good fortune, he spotted and hitched a ride south on an oil tanker.

 In 2004 Foster returned to northern Labrador with his then girlfriend (now wife) Kristin Nelson.
-Launching from Kuujjuaq in Northern Quebec the couple paddled the Ungava Bay coast to the place Foster had boarded the oil tanker 23 years earlier.
+Launching from Kuujjuaq in Northern Quebec the couple paddled Ungava Bay to the place Foster had boarded the oil tanker 23 years earlier.
 From this remote location, the couple completed the trip to Nain that Foster originally planned for 1981.

-The story of the two trips forms the backbone for "Stepping Stones" and the more recently published "On Polar Tides".
+The story of the two trips forms the backbone for "Stepping Stones" and the more recent "On Polar Tides".
 They offer an insightful view of Ungava and Labrador, exploring historical stories about settlement and relocation, the early days of flight, hidden weather stations, missions and trading posts.